China probe may be aimed at Qualcomm's 4G royalties

 BIG MARKET, BIG OPPORTUNITY

 The three carriers, including China Mobile, the world's biggest mobile carrier with 759 million subscribers, are upgrading their infrastructure to LTE, or Long-Term Evolution, so customers can enjoy speedier Internet and data access.
-With Broadcom Corp (BRCM.O), Intel Corp (INTC.O) and other chipmakers missing targets for their own LTE components, Qualcomm is the main player in LTE.
+With Broadcom Corp, Intel Corp and other chipmakers missing targets for their own LTE components, Qualcomm is the main player in LTE.

 "Qualcomm ultimately makes its money from royalties," said Duncan Clark, chairman of BDA, a Beijing-based technology consultancy.